kingsonn/aiwars/README.md

 ---

 **HYDRA is not a strategy.
-HYDRA is an adaptive trading organism.**
+HYDRA is an adaptive trading organism that combines machine learning, market microstructure analysis, and risk management into a cohesive system.**